 Qualifying for an Oklahoma bankruptcy isn’t that difficult.
-People will fight to pay bills because they believe that filing bankruptcy is difficult and that they don’t qualify.
-Each year thousands of Oklahoman’s file for bankruptcy and get the protection they need.
-Most of those same people delay filing because they fear qualifying for an Oklahoma bankruptcy is beyond what they can do.
+Sometimes people will fight to pay bills because they think that filing bankruptcy is difficult.
+They also worry about the rules and if they qualify.
+Each year thousands of Oklahoman’s file bankruptcy and get the protection they need.
+The key to bankruptcy is understanding that you’re not alone and that qualifying isn’t that hard.
+Once you file and the case is over the relief you feel is huge.
+At this point you can restart your life and get a fresh financial start.

 Things Needed To Qualify to File Bankruptcy: